7 C’s of Communication

 It’s Your Turn

 What do you think?
 Are the 7 C’s of Communication applicable for you in today’s modern economy?
 Do you recognize the practical explanation above or do you have more suggestions?
-What are your success factors for using the 7 C’s of Communication?
+What are your success factors for using the 7 Cs of Communication?
+Do you think good communication ensures business success?

 Share your experience and knowledge in the comments box below.